JUNE BOARD RECAP: Read to find out what is happening to Courtyard - Honi Soit

 This week, Honi ascended the stairs of F23 (gasp) to join the particularly sappy USU executive in the University Board Room.
-Before the meeting commenced, Isla Mowbray (Switch) thanked everyone for their work over the past year, presenting flowers to Immediate Past President Prudence Wilkins-Wheat (Switch) and Honorary Treasurer Ben Hines (Libdependent).
+Before the meeting commenced, Isla Mowbray (Switch) thanked everyone for their work over the past year, presenting flowers to Immediate Past President Prudence Wilkins-Wheat (Switch), Honorary Secretary Belinda Thomas (Unity), and Honorary Treasurer Ben Hines (Libdependent).
 Almost every speaker prepared a short speech to accompany their report, with USU CEO Andrew Mills including many photos of the 2021-22 Board.

 Finances